Mice are very intelligent and inquisitive little pets to have in your life. People have been keeping mice as pets for over 1,500 years now.

 Adding to that is that a pet store living environment can add to a mouse’s health issues, with mice often being timid and a bit stressed out.
 You don’t want to have a timid mouse as your first pet.

-Other things to look for when choosing a pet mouse are eyes that look alert and bright and fur that is clean and healthy-looking.
-If you see bald patches on a mouse’s coat, it is an indication that they could have health issues unless it’s part of a hairless mouse breed.
+Other things to look for when choosing a pet mouse are eyes that look alert and bright, clean, and have healthy-looking fur.
+If you see bald patches on a mouse’s coat, they could have health issues unless it’s part of a hairless mouse breed.

 Mouse Care: Equipment You Will Need